hkmamike/market-encoder/README.md

 source venv-cs230/bin/activate
 pip install -r requirements.txt

+Note: if you installed new packages, run "pip freeze > requirements.txt" to update requirements.txt so others don't need to manually repeat it

 ## Environment Verification - run the example model file to make sure it works
 python3 fullRun.py     # don't check in the resulting files into github

+# Configure AWS Profile
+aws configure --profile team-s3-uploader

+It will prompt you for four things.
+Use the keys you just saved: AWS Access Key ID, AWS Secret Access Key, etc.

 # Files Overview
 fullRun.py                          <- unrelated to project, given by Section 3 TA, used to make sure the environment works as expected